singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ---

-This is a recursive problem, so let's figure out how to computemakeChange(n) using prior solutions (i.e., subproblems).
+This is a recursive problem, so let's figure out how to compute makeChange(n) using prior solutions (i.e., subproblems).

 Let's say n  =  100.
 We want to compute the number of ways of making change for 100 cents.
 What is the relationship between this problem and its subproblems?